 Records show that J&J may have known of the risks of ovarian cancer from its products for over 30 years, but did not warn their consumers.

 In recent years, women who developed ovarian cancer after decades of using baby powder products have been suing the companies responsible, most notably Johnson & Johnson.

 Amid reports that J&J knew of the potential dangers of their talc-based products, but hid them and failed to warn the public, the company has and is facing thousands of lawsuits from cancer victims and their family members.

 So far, more than 19,000 past users of Johnson’s Baby Powder or Shower to Shower have come forward to file ovarian cancer lawsuits against Johnson and Johnson.
 Unfortunately, experts believe many more have yet to be diagnosed with talc powder cancers or have not yet contacted a lawyer.

 So, what can you do if you feel as though you or someone you know may have been affected by the use of talcum powder?

-Dolman Law Group is currently seeking women who have developed ovarian cancer after using Johnson’s Baby Powder or Shower to Shower.
-If you or a loved one have developed ovarian cancer and have used talcum powder frequently throughout the years in your day to day life, you should not delay in contacting an experienced product liability and mesothelioma lawyer at the Dolman Law Group.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is currently seeking women who have developed ovarian cancer after using Johnson’s Baby Powder or Shower to Shower.
+If you or a loved one have developed ovarian cancer and have used talcum powder frequently throughout the years in your day to day life, you should not delay in contacting an experienced product liability and mesothelioma lawyer at the Sibley Dolman Gipe Accident Injury Lawyers, PA.